Curie: Policy-based Secure Data Exchange: Organizational Data Exchange

 Each member initiates pairwise policy negotiations with other members to reconcile contradictions between acquisition and share policies (\circled{c}).
 A member starts the negotiation by sending a request message including the acquisition policy defined for a member.
 When a member receives the acquisition policy, it reconciles the received acquisition policy with its share policy specified for that member.
-Three negotiation outcomes are possible: the acquisition policy is fully satisfied, partially satisfied with the intersection of acquisition and share policies or is an empty set.
+Three negotiation outcomes are possible: the acquisition policy is entirely satisfied, partially satisfied with the intersection of acquisition and share policies or is an empty set.
 A member completes its negotiations after all of its acquisition policies for interested parties are negotiated.
-Each member follows the same process and completes its negotiations.
-We note that for this process to work securely such negotiation must be done in a way that ensures all policies are correctly shared between partners and that all parties reach a shared consensus on the result.
-For brevity, we omit the specifics of how these security requirements are achieved, but refer the reader to known multiparty-consensus algorithms~\cite{mcdaniel1999antigone,mcdaniel2006methods}.

-\textbf{Data Sharing-} Once members negotiate their policies (\circled{d}), Curie compiles a multiparty data exchange device using secure multi-party computation circuits enhanced with differential privacy guarantees.
-This device ensures computational and individual privacy.
-The process on negotiated data is illustrated as follows:
+\textbf{Computations on Negotiated Data.} Once members negotiate their policies (\circled{d}), \Curie provides a multiparty data exchange device using secure multi-party computation techniques enhanced with (optional) differential privacy guarantees.
+This device ensures data and individual privacy.
+The guarantee provided by \Curie is that all computations among members will respect their policies.

-To ensure computational privacy, Curie includes cryptographic primitives of secure multi-party computation that allows members to perform correct computations on negotiated data with no disclosed data from any single member.
-The primitives are used to implement protocols for secure computations through garbled circuits and homomorphic encryption.
-To ensure individual privacy, Curie includes a functional mechanism that allows members to apply differential privacy to the output of the secure computation.
-The functional mechanism ensures that the analysis results containing sensitive information are not traceable back to particular individuals.
-We use this device for evaluation of Curie through varying consortia and policies.
+To ensure data privacy, \Curie includes cryptographic primitives such as Homomorphic Encryption (HE) and garbled circuits from the secure multi-party computation literature that allows members to perform computations on negotiated data with no disclosed data from any single member.
+At the end of the secure computation, all of the parties obtain a final predictive model based on their policy negotiations.
+To ensure the privacy of the individuals in the dataset, which the final model is computed on, \Curie integrates Differential Privacy (DP).
+DP protects against an attacker who tries to extract a particular individual's data in the dataset from the final computed model at the end of the secure computation protocol.